Bigscity-VecCity/VecCity/README.md

 ## News
 - We launched a new interface that supports standard input formats.
 More details see this [link](https://github.com/Bigscity-VecCity/VecCity/tree/main/data_transfer).
-- We added HGI, ReDCL, and HAFusion to our library.
+- We added HGI, ReDCL, HAFusion, and TrajRNE to our library.

 ## Coming Soon:
 1. We are adding JGRM, R2Vec, CatEM, and CAPE to further enhance our library.